balk77/node-red-buttonplus-menu/README.md

 # node-red-buttonplus-menu
 This Node Red flow creates a page menu structure on you Buttonplus device.
 Page `main` is always visible, for things like time etc. You can also assign buttons to `main`, for instance as a trigger to change the menu page.
+See our [Wiki](https://github.com/balk77/node-red-buttonplus-menu/wiki) for documentation.

 **Installation**
 * Create a new flow from `node_red_config.flow`